A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-World of Hyatt Explorist status sits one level above Discoverist and one below top-tier Globalist.
-For those loyal to the Hyatt brand, Explorist offers enough perks to make each stay more comfortable and rewarding.
+World of Hyatt Explorist status is Hyatt's middle-tier status, between Discoverist and top-tier Globalist status.
+For many who earn Explorist status, the benefits received make it a worthy achievement to strive for.
 While it's not Hyatt's elite sweet spot — that award goes to Hyatt Globalist status — Hyatt Explorist is fairly easy to earn and likely worth the investment to those who prefer Hyatt over competitors like Hilton and Marriott.

-Here's everything you need to know about World of Hyatt Explorist status, including how Hyatt members can earn it, the perks of this tier, and the Hyatt Explorist status worth.
+Here's everything you need to know about World of Hyatt Explorist status, including how Hyatt members can earn it, Hyatt Explorist benefits, and whether it's worth it to earn this level of status with Hyatt.

 How to Earn Hyatt Explorist Elite Status